ginnox1/iCADdocs_online/SurfaceDataProcessing/Surface_modelling_and_interpolation.md

 **Curve data limitations:** The size of curves that can be read in to alignment profile data, as seen above, is limited by design for iCAD and CanalNETWORK products.
 Irrigation canals are, by practice, expected to meet some general principles of practice.
 The software products attempt to implemtn a pragramatic approach towards filtering curves provided by the user in the original AutoCAD drawing.
 As mentioned above, the smallest allowable curve radius and length, are limited to 15 and 20 meters, respectively.
 We anticipate that provissions below these limits are not practical, and hence are automatically filtered out during the extraction process.

+<u>**Important Tip** Add cross-section data from field surveys to a cloud source file (.csv) to ensure cross-sections represent sufficient detail.
+This is critical when working on weirs and dams.</u>

 [Back to ToC](#table-of-contents)